ahaenggli/AzureAD-LDAP-wrapper/README.md

 1. AzureAD-LDAP-wrapper starts an LDAP server
 2. On 'starting' all users and groups are fetched from Azure Active Directory
 3. On 'bind' the user credentials are checked with the Microsoft Graph API
-4. On successfull 'bind' the user password is saved as additional hash (sambaNTPassword) and sambaPwdLastSet ist set to "now" to allow use/access to samba shares
+4. On successful 'bind' the user password is saved as additional hash (sambaNTPassword) and sambaPwdLastSet ist set to "now" to allow use/access to samba shares
-5. Every 30 minutes users and groups are refetched (while keeping uid, gid, sambaNTPassword and sambaPwdLastSet)
+5. Users and groups are fetched again every 30 minutes
+(while keeping uid, gid, sambaNTPassword and sambaPwdLastSet)

 ## How to use it